Urban-Meteorology-Reading/muhd-meta/source/LUMA/sites/intros/SWT_intro.rst

-Woodsford Tower in Southwark, London (SWT) is a LUMA observation site that has been in operation as a LUMA since December 2016.
+Woodsford Tower in Southwark, London (SWT) is a LUMA observation site that has been in operation as a LUMA site since December 2016.
 The building is owned by Southwark council.
 Weather data has been collected there by Southwark council since 1999.